Creeken-Harrans/RC_Tipping/README.md

 Reservoir Computing Model for Tipping Prediction with the help of Shirin Panahi, Ling-wei Kong, and Zhengmeng Zhai.

-This is the repository for our preprint titled **"Machine-learning Prediction of Tipping with Applications to the Atlantic Meridional Overturning Circulation"**.
+This is the repository for our paper titled **"Machine learning prediction of tipping in complex dynamical systems"**.
 This research focuses on using Reservoir Computing (RC) models to predict tipping points in complex systems, with a particular emphasis on the Atlantic Meridional Overturning Circulation (AMOC).

 ## Project Overview